ekut-es/hannah/README.md

 You have to have a browser installed on your system to see the results.
 If you have a non-graphical system, please copy the experiment folder from `<speech_recognition_root>/trained_models/<experiment_id>` to the `trained_models` folder of another machine with graphical support.

-# Exporting Models for RISC-V

-The export is currently not available.

 # TODO:
 Training: